RapidPipeline for Maya

 Known limitations

-- Furthermore, if you work in a scene that has not been saved yet these results will be stored and remain in your RapidPipeline for Maya plugin folder (as per your installation, see above.)
+If you work in a scene that has not been saved yet these results will be stored and remain in your RapidPipeline for Maya plugin folder (as per your installation, see above.)
 If you then save the scene, these files will still remain and be referenced there, although any new new files created will now be stored in the scene folder.

 Contact Us